mra7072/AutomatedCableTester/README.md

 Installation -

-Please install the following dependecnies before proceeding.
+Please configure your enviornment and install the following dependencies before proceeding.

 OS
 - Raspbian Buster